Luichigo15/Luichigo15/README.md

 I'm a computer systems engineer and I love programming, especially mobile👽 and web🌐 programming because I think it's the best way to connect with people🧑‍🤝‍🧑.
 <br>
 Also I really love romance💙 and fantasy🧙‍♂️ novels, I'm fan of The shadow hunters🌠 and Me before you💌.
-- 🏆 On September 1,I will start with 100 days of code challenge😄🔥
 - 👨‍💼 I'm currenty working at <img src="https://satoritech.com.mx/img/logo.png" height="30"> as android developer.
 - 🔥 I'm learnig more about Android,Flutter and other things!.
 - 💬 Ask me about everything, maybe I can help you!😄